 There are different types of transfers, with their rules and functionalities that sometimes are hard to follow.
 But knowing how long it will take for a person to receive the money you have sent is important.
 You don’t want to keep them waiting an extra time, or be late with a recurring payment.
-That is why today we are covering all the basics about the time frames of different international money transfers, and what you should know about them.
+That is why today Genome‘s team is covering all the basics about the time frames of different international money transfers, and what you should know about them.

 How does an international wire transfer work?

 Wire transfers (aka money transfers) are a way of sending money electronically between two financial institutions, bank accounts, etc. International bank transfers occur when you send money to a person/company that is situated in another country.

 In most cases, international wire transfers are made using the SWIFT messaging network, as banks exchange information and not money when you make a transfer to someone else.

 SWIFT stands for the Society for Worldwide Interbank Financial Telecommunication, which was created in 1973.
 SWIFT network is now used by over 200 countries around the world to exchange the data necessary for international transfers.

 Most banks, PSPs, and fintechs offer clients this type of money transfer.
 We will elaborate more on SWIFT transfer time and how they work later on in the article.